Parental investment: Sexual selection

 In many species, males can produce a larger number of offspring over the course of their lives by minimizing parental investment in favor of investing time impregnating any reproductive-age female who is fertile.
 In contrast, a female can have a much smaller number of offspring during her reproductive life, partly due to higher obligate parental investment.
 Females will be more selective ("choosy") of mates than males will be, choosing males with good fitness (e.g., genes, high status, resources, etc.), so as to help offset any lack of direct parental investment from the male, and therefore increase reproductive success.
 Robert Trivers' theory of parental investment predicts that the sex making the largest investment in lactation, nurturing, and protecting offspring will be more discriminating in mating; and that the sex that invests less in offspring will compete via intrasexual selection for access to the higher-investing sex (see Bateman's principle).

 In species where both sexes invest highly in parental care, mutual choosiness is expected to arise.
-An example of this is seen in crested auklets, where parents share equal responsibility in incubating their single egg and raising the chick.
+An example of this is seen in crested auklets (Aethia cristatella), where parents share equal responsibility in incubating their single egg and raising the chick.
 In crested auklets, both sexes are ornamented.